Transition - New Parents

 PARTNERSHIP WITH PARENTS

 As a school, we maintain high levels of contact with parents.
 Members of staff will often write to parents, contact them by telephone or invite them in to discuss issues of importance about their child’s welfare and progress.
 Likewise, we encourage parents to contact us if they have any concerns they would like to discuss.
-There are regular Parents’ Evenings throughout the school year where parents can speak to their child’s subject teachers (details on the website and in Homework Diaries).
+There are regular Parents’ Evenings throughout the school year where parents can speak to their child’s subject teachers (details on the website).

 YEAR 7 GROUPINGS

-Year 7 students are divided into eight tutor groups (DUAMELYN).
+Year 7 students are divided into ten tutor groups (DUAMELYN,T & C).
 Assessment data received from primary schools is used to help place the students in their new form class.
-Mrs Parry also consults with the relevant primary schools concerning pupils’ social groups.
-There are up to 3 bilingual groups in each year, and our Welsh Department advises Mrs Parry about who should be placed in these groups.
+Mrs Parry and Mrs Bell Hughes also consult with the relevant primary schools concerning pupils’ social groups.
+There are up to 3 bilingual groups in each year, and our Welsh Department advises Mrs Parry and Mrs Bell-Hughes about who should be placed in these groups.
 Essentially, the pupils are put into form groups most suited to their needs.
 We’ve found that Year 7 pupils enjoy moving to Friars because of the number of new friends they make with pupils from different primary schools in their tutor group.

 GETTING READY FOR SECONDARY SCHOOL